-HATE CRIMES 2019-2021
+HATE CRIMES 2020-2022

-No Hate Crimes were reported in the calendar years 2019-2021.
+No Hate Crimes were reported in the calendar years 2020-2022.

-FIRE SAFETY STATISTICS 2019-2021
+FIRE SAFETY STATISTICS 2020-2022

-The data presented in the following tables summarizes the reported fires that occurred in the MMA residential housing facilities from January 2019 - December 2021.
+The data presented in the following tables summarizes the reported fires that occurred in the MMA residential housing facilities from January 2020 - December 2022.
 The Department of Campus Safety maintains a fire log that is accessible by the public upon request.

-There were no reported fires that occurred in the MMA residential housing facilities in the calendar years 2019 or 2020.
+There were no reported fires that occurred in the MMA residential housing facilities in the calendar year 2020.

-Reported fires that occurred in MMA residential housing facilities January 2019-December 2021
+Reported fires that occurred in MMA residential housing facilities January 2020-December 2022